What is a co-op?

 When will the doors open?

 Just like any start-up business, there are a number of factors that need to align before we open our doors.
-Our goal is to open in 2015.
-For more details, check out our timeline where you can also follow our progress.
+Check out our timeline where you can follow our progress.

 Why build the co-op in the first place?